 What else is there to do close to Varvakios?

 After you’ve checked out our food market, you can visit the nearby Psiri area.
 This is a small, lively neighbourhood with many cafes, tavernas and bars.

 Later, stroll back to Monastiraki Square, and cross over to Plaka.
 Although our city is big, all these places of interest are close to each other, and you can easily visit them in the same day.

 The future of the central food market in Athens

 Unlike the Boqueria in Barcelona, or other food markets in Europe, the Athens food market is not intended for tourists.
 It is an authentic, real market where lots of Athenians do their everyday shopping.

 There have been ongoing talks for the market to undergo major refurbishment, but nothing is set in stone yet.
-We will update this article with more information.
-Until then, we will enjoy its real, authentic side!
+Until then, we will enjoy its real, original side!

 You can easily stroll around the market yourself.
-If you have a special interest in food and food culture though, you can book a private Athens walking tour and let us explain everything about Greek food!
+If you have a special interest in Greek food culture though, you can try a private Athens walking tour where you will learn everything about Greek food!